nishanb/Namma-Bot/README.md

 #
 ### Namma Yatri Hackathon Winner 🏆

-This project was selected as the **Grand Prize Winner** in the [Namma Yatri Open Mobility Hackathon ](https://nammayatri.in/challenge/).
+This project was selected as the **Grand Prize Winner** in the [Namma Yatri Open Mobility Hackathon ](https://nammayatri.in/challenge/), Among 170,000 participants.
 #

 ## Try It Out